Get experience while making an impact

 Manager

-Each team is headed by 1 Product Manager and 1 Engineer or Design Manager.
+Each team is headed by 1 Product Manager and 1 Design or Technical Manager.
 Product Managers keep the team on top of milestones and coordinate logistics.
-Engineer and Design Managers define milestones and delegate weekly technical deliverables.
+Design and Technical Managers define milestones and delegate weekly deliverables.

 Our application process